mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 safe, it does not want to project the image that it is a militarised bunker anticipating attack.

-The most popular destinations on Capital are in
-Cleon, where tourists go to see its many museums, shopping districts, the Grand Plaza of Heroes and the palace grounds where they can see the lofty Moot Spire, Cleon’s Tomb, the Crescent Lake (where the second Imperial Palace crash landed during the Civil War) and of course the Grand Palace of Arbellatra itself and its attending structures: Paulo’s Annex, Tomutov’s Palace and the Trinary Consortium.
+The most popular destinations on [[Capital]] are in Cleon, where tourists go to see its many museums, shopping districts, the Grand Plaza of Heroes and the palace grounds where they can see the lofty Moot Spire, Cleon's Tomb, the Crescent Lake (where the second Imperial Palace crash landed during the Civil War) and of course the Grand Palace of Arbellatra itself and its attending structures: Paulo's Annex, Tomutov's Palace and the Trinary Consortium.
 Visitors of a more academic bent go to the Imperial Archives where thousands of original documents and scholarly works are on display.
 There are many more popular destinations throughout the world and elsewhere in the system.
-War history aficionados make pilgrimages to the gas giant Zhimaway where retired capital ships perform re-enactments of Arbellatra’s famous battle for control of the planet.
+War history aficionados make pilgrimages to the gas giant Zhimaway where retired capital ships perform re-enactments of Arbellatra's famous battle for control of the planet.

 The Grand Palace of Arbellatra